MartinBergstrom/MultichatTest/README.md

 # MultichatTest
 This is a simple chat program which uses thread to retrieve/send messages.
-Currently you can send text and images.
+You can send text, images and files.

 Several clients can connect to the server.
-The server will broadcast its messages to all the connected clients.
+The server can choose which clients to talk to, it can also broadcast to all connected clients

 For Client:
 Example cmd with gui: